An efficient monolithic solution scheme for FE$^2$ problems: Implementation

 \section{Implementation}

-The presented theory has been implemented into Abaqus.
-Already existing Abaqus-FE\textsuperscript{2} implementations are build on the idea to use Abaqus both on the macro- and microscopic level, see~\cite{Yuan_comp_homogenization_2008,tchalla_multiscale_abaqus_2013,tikarrouchine_fe2_composite_2018}.
+The monolithic as well as the staggered FE\textsuperscript{2} method have been implemented into the commercial FE code Abaqus.
+Existing Abaqus-FE\textsuperscript{2} implementations are build on the idea to use Abaqus both on the macro- and microscopic level, see~\cite{Yuan_comp_homogenization_2008,tchalla_multiscale_abaqus_2013,tikarrouchine_fe2_composite_2018}.
 The advantage is, that Abaqus is already well tested and has a lot of built-in features, which can be used for the micro and macro model.
 However it has the big disadvantage, that the Abaqus code is not reentrant and has to be restarted via a python script.
-The simulation data are to be written through a \texttt{*restart write} command to a disk file and then read via the \texttt{*restart read} command.
-Reading and writing data to the disk is time inefficient.
-What also costs time is the mandatory license check when starting a Abaqus simulation.
+This restart firstly requires time-consuming reading and writing data from and to the hard-drive.
+Secondly, the mandatory license check in each of the restarted simulations requires additional time.

-The main idea behind the presented implementation is the use of Abaqus at the macro-scale and the use of a light-wight self-written (\texttt{FORTRAN 90}) code on the microscale.
-The data exchange is performed through the Abaqus interface \texttt{UMAT} (user material).
+In order to avoid these time consuming operations, the main idea behind the present implementation is to use Abaqus at the macroscopic scale together with a light-weight self-written (\texttt{FORTRAN 90}) code on the microscopic scale, both, for the monolithic as well as the staggered FE\textsuperscript{2} algorithms.
+The data exchange between the microscopic and macroscopic scales is performed through the \texttt{UMAT} interface of Abaqus for user-defined materials \cite{abaqus}.
+It provides the (macroscopic) strain or deformation gradient, respectively, at the element integration points and expects the Cauchy stress and the corresponding, consistent tangent stiffness as output.

-As the provided Abaqus data interface for internal state variables \texttt{STATEV} is limited to $10,000$ floats and only provides data from the last converged time step, a self-written data management had to be implemented.
-For reaching a faster and more stable convergence, the initial value of the nodal displacements is linearly extrapolated at the beginning of a NR step for both the micro and macro level.
+As the provided Abaqus data interface for internal state variables \texttt{STATEV} is limited to $10,000$ float numbers and only provides data from the last converged time step, a self-written data management had to be implemented.
+This data management employs thread-safe allocatable arrays through the \texttt{SMAAspUserArrays} interface of Abaqus \cite{abaqus}.

+The present program itself calls its element and material routines for the microscale through interfaces equivalent to Abaqus' UEL und UMAT, respectively.
+This makes the element and material routines in the code compatible with Abaqus.

+In order to obtain a faster and more robust convergence of the Newton-Raphson scheme, the initial guesses of the nodal displacements are linearly extrapolated from the two previous time increments, both, at the microscopic and the macroscopic level.